ropensci/rfema/README.md

 argument to the `open_fema()` function which will return the data set as a tibble.
 By default, `open_fema()` will warn you if the number of records is greater than 1000 and present an estimated time required to complete the records request.
-As the user, you will the be asked to confirm that you want to retrieve all of the available records (for many data sets the total records is quite large).
+As the user, you will then be asked to confirm that you want to retrieve all of the available records (for many data sets the total records is quite large).
 To turn off this feature, set the parameter `ask_before_call` equal to FALSE.
 To limit the number